Responsibilities and Impact

 History of the State Treasurer's Office

-Established in 1848 by the Wisconsin Constitution, the State Treasurer is Wisconsin’s chief financial officer.
+Established in 1848 by the Wisconsin Constitution, the State Treasurer is one of Wisconsin’s five statewide constitutional officers.
 The office was first imagined by the state’s founders as a check on the government’s financial decisions and a steward of its public lands.
 Throughout the years, the Office has evolved significantly.
 Until 1995, the OST safeguarded state securities purchased by the State of Wisconsin Investment Board, and, most notably, in 2003 all cash management responsibilities were taken from the OST.
 Over the last 25 years, the duties of the office have changed with the times but the mission remains the same.
+Although the job description has changed, Treasurer Leiber is firmly committed to focusing the duties of his office.